-Did you know that colors communicate?
-The use of color in your blog design can be an essential part of how your personal brand is perceived.
-Color usage can either make or break your blog design, and I will show you how to choose your colors wisely by understanding what they communicate.
+Color usage can either make or break your designs, and I will show you how to choose your colors wisely by understanding what they communicate.

 When new visitors land on your blog, the first things they interpret are colors.
-Before they read a single character, their brain is registering colors which are subconsciously (or consciously) tied to emotions, states of mind, or [preconceived ideas].
-If you do a poor job at putting together the colors in your blog design, it can be detrimental to the growth of your brand.
+Before they read a single character, their brain is registering colors which are subconsciously (or consciously) tied to emotions, states of mind, or preconceived ideas.

 I’ve come up with an essential guide to what colors communicate, as well as a quick infographic to reference that is free to download!

-[This is part of the Blog Design Essentials series.
-Check out the rest of the posts here!]
+This is part of the Blog Design Essentials series.
+Check out the rest of the posts here!

 What do colors communicate?